JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ## Tearing a model down for serialization

-The `minimize` method falls back to the identity.
+The `LearnAPI.strip` method falls back to the identity.
 Here, for the sake of illustration, we overload it to dump the named version of the coefficients:

 ```@example anatomy
-LearnAPI.minimize(model::RidgeFitted) =
+LearnAPI.strip(model::RidgeFitted) =
     RidgeFitted(model.algorithm, model.coefficients, nothing)
 ```

-Crucially, we can still use `LearnAPI.minimize(model)` in place of `model` to make new predictions.
+Crucially, we can still use `LearnAPI.strip(model)` in place of `model` to make new predictions.